“Do not call to mind the former things, Or ponder things of the past” (Isaiah 43:18)

 Nostalgia is bittersweet.

-When we have the deep emotion of nostalgia, we experience a feeling of something Our perceptions sees the beauty of what has been lost so we long for it.
+When we have the deep emotion of nostalgia, we experience a feeling of something Our perceptions see the beauty of what has been lost so we long for it.
 Nostalgia is often fleeting and often includes pain.

 Yet do we actually know what it is we long for?